SaramagoLatin Noir moodboard

 José José

-Enters Saramago as: a single line allowed to almost break.
+Enters as: A single line allowed to almost break.

 OP